MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-snapshot.md

 Dynamics 365 Remote Assist mobile users can capture and annotate snapshots of their environment during a call.
 Users can then save the snapshot to their mobile device gallery, the in-call text chat, or both.

-If the technician is using Dynamics 365 Field Service, [snapshots can also be posted to an associated Dynamics 365 Field Service work order](./fs-integration.md).
+If the technician is using Dynamics 365 Field Service, they can also [post snapshots to an associated Dynamics 365 Field Service work order](./fs-integration.md).

 ## How it works